ivobeerens-nl/blog/content/blog/2013/04/vmware-horizon-view-and-microsoft-lync-2013-support/index.md

   - "view"
   - "VMware"
 author: Ivo Beerens
+url: /2013/04/03/vmware-horizon-view-and-microsoft-lync-2013-support/
 ---

+VMware Horizon View 5.2 adds support for Microsoft Lync 2013 with audio en video.
+With Microsoft Lync 2010, only VoIP was supported, but required a dedicated IP-based phone.
+Microsoft and VMware collaborated to bring Lync 2013 support to the View 5.2 desktop.

 Here is a list of supported features with Lync 2013 in VMware View: